lpoaura/pyopenair/README.rst

 A simple package to convert geo data from WKT to `OpenAir format <http://www.winpilot.com/usersguide/userairspace.asp>`_.

-This project has been developped by LPO Auvergne-Rhône-Alpes to improve `GeoTrek-admin <https://github.com/GeotrekCE/Geotrek-admin>`_ by adding openair file export format to sensitivity module for aerial areas.
+This project has been developped by LPO Auvergne-Rhône-Alpes to add `OpenAir <http://www.winpilot.com/UsersGuide/UserAirspace.asp>`_ export feature in `GeoTrek-admin <https://github.com/GeotrekCE/Geotrek-admin>`_ to sensitivity module for aerial areas.

 Documentation